Montenegro Company Formation

 EU Accession Candidate: Montenegro is actively working towards EU membership, which promises further economic integration and stability.

-Favorable Tax Regime: This is a major draw.
+Favourable Tax Regime: This is a major draw.
 Montenegro boasts one of the lowest corporate income tax rates in Europe.

 Corporate Income Tax (CIT): Generally, the CIT rate is 9%.
 This is significantly lower than many Western European countries.